 - Don’t be late.
 Show your client that this meeting is important to you by showing up on time.

 - Over-prepare.
 They may not need a printed version of your Step-By-Step Guide To Buying Your First Home, but carry it with you anyways.
 They might say they only have five minutes to talk, but block out 30 minutes on your schedule, just in case things change.
-Practice enunciating their last name during your drive over.
+Practice pronouncing their last name during your drive over.
 Over-prepare, and you’re almost guaranteed a smooth first meeting and a great first impression.

 What steps do you take to make a positive first impression on your clients?